-This includes items such as personal clothing and in certain provinces, jewellery.
+This includes items such as personal clothing and in certain provinces, jewelry.
 Again, its value is what it would be worth today.
-Most jewellery carries more of a sentimental value but if you feel yours is expensive, you can have it appraised for cash value.
-Since in most cases, the value of the jewellery is less than the store price or insurance, personal belongings are rarely taken into possession.
+Most jewelry carries more of a sentimental value but if you feel yours is expensive, you can have it appraised for cash value.
+Since in most cases, the value of the jewelry is less than the store price or insurance, personal belongings are rarely taken into possession.

 • Your Car

 You can keep your vehicle as long as its value is below the provincial bankruptcy exemption limit.
 You can keep it even if it’s worth more, but you will have to pay the trustee the difference between what the exempted limit is and what the car is worth (you can appraise it if you are not sure about its value).